ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

 ```
 First, it sets `imgID` equal to `i` plus `n` multiplied by `times`.

 The next line has the effect of clamping the result of `imgID` minus `weighting` to a positive number[^4].
-Negative indicies is unwanted behaviour in this case, but can be useful in certain circumstances.
+Negative indices is unwanted behavior in this case, but can be useful in certain circumstances.
 Finally, we set `prefix` to the `imgID`, plus one, a `"/"`, and the total number that are to be generated in total, which is `times` multiplied by the length of `prompt`.

 ```js